abought/imputationserver/docs/getting-started.md

     Since version 1.7.2 URL-based uploads (sftp and http) are no longer supported.
 Please use direct file uploads instead.

 ### Build
 Please select the build of your data.
-Currently the options **hg19** and **hg38** are supported.
-Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
-All reference panels except TOPMed are based on hg19 coordinates.
+Currently, the options **hg19** and **hg38** are supported.
+The TOPMed Imputation Server automatically updates the genome positions of your data (liftOver).
+The TOPMed reference panel is based on hg38 coordinates.

 ### rsq Filter
-To minimize the file size, Michigan Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller then the specified value.
+To minimize the file size, the Imputation Server includes a r<sup>2</sup> filter option, excluding all imputed SNPs with a r<sup>2</sup>-value (= imputation quality) smaller than the specified value.

 ### Phasing